- — Kosher, Raw, Vegan

 - — Contains Phosphorus, Zinc, Copper, and Selenium

-Rye is a green, closely affiliated with wheat and barley.
+Rye is closely affiliated with wheat and barley.
 However, it is above two grains by nutrition value and health benefits.
 It is a remarkably versatile grain.
-Rye is a grain that comes from Russia and was prevailing grown there, but now is available worldwide.
+Rye is a grain that comes from Russia and was prevailing grown there but now is available worldwide.

 As a source of Vitamin E, the rye helps regulate the body’s nervous system and contributes to improving the metabolism rate.
 It prevents the storage of fats and keeps weight maintenance in control.
 Since rye is tough to refine, it saves much more of its nutrients.
 Rye grains are an excellent source of copper, magnesium, and phosphorous.